Proposal to Make Prescribed Alteration

 Birmingham City Council, as the Local Authority for Birmingham, is consulting on a proposal to make changes to Skilts Special School.

-• Skilts School is one of 27 Birmingham special schools and can offer up to 64 places for pupils with an Education and Health Care Plan (EHCP) for Social, Emotional and Mental Health needs, (SEMH).
-Skilts School is a Birmingham School that is located outside of City of Birmingham boundary, in Worcestershire.
+• Skilts Special School is one of 27 Birmingham special schools and can offer up to 90 places for pupils with an Education, Health and Care Plan (EHCP) for Social, Emotional and Mental Health needs, (SEMH).
+Skilts Special School is a Birmingham School that is currently located outside of the City of Birmingham boundary, in Worcestershire.

 What changes are proposed?

-We are proposing to carry out the following changes to Skilts School:
+We are proposing to carry out the following change to Skilts Special School:

 Why do we want to do this?

 The above changes implemented by the IEB are only temporary, this means that they can only be in effect for a maximum of 2 years.